lamaabdeldayem/Quiz-Proctoring-System/README.md

-# README: Teaching Assistant Scheduling System
+# 🗓️ Teaching Assistant Scheduling System 📚

-## Overview
+## 🚀 Overview

-This Prolog-based scheduling system assigns Teaching Assistants (TAs) to proctor quizzes.
-The system ensures that TAs are available during their assigned slots, adheres to their teaching schedules and days off, and avoids conflicts in assignments.
+This Prolog-based **Scheduling System** is designed to assign Teaching Assistants (TAs) to proctor quizzes.
+The system ensures TAs are available during their assigned slots, while considering their teaching schedules and days off.
+The goal is to avoid any scheduling conflicts while distributing tasks fairly. 🎓

-### Key Features
+### 🎯 Key Features
-- Dynamically generates schedules based on TAs' availability.
+- **Dynamic Scheduling**: Generates schedules based on TAs' availability.
-- Assigns proctors to quizzes while ensuring no conflicts.
+- **Conflict-Free Assignments**: Ensures no overlaps in assignments.
-- Uses recursive algorithms, backtracking, and list processing techniques to manage assignments efficiently.
+- **Recursive Algorithms**: Utilizes backtracking, recursion, and list processing for efficient scheduling.

+---

-## Core Concepts
+## 🧠 Core Concepts

-### Data Structures
+### 📚 Data Structures
-- **Quiz**: Represented as `quiz(_, Day, Slot, Count)`, where:
+- **Quiz**: Represented as `quiz(_, Day, Slot, Count)`:
   - `Day`: Day of the quiz.
-  - `Slot`: Time slot of the quiz.
+  - `Slot`: Time slot for the quiz.
-  - `Count`: Number of TAs required.
+  - `Count`: Number of TAs needed for the quiz.

-- **FreeSchedule**: Represents the available TAs for each day and slot.
+- **FreeSchedule**: Represents available TAs for each day and slot.
-- **ProctoringSchedule**: The resulting assignment of TAs to quizzes.
+- **ProctoringSchedule**: Final assignment of TAs to quizzes.

+---

-### Functions
+## 🛠️ Functions

-#### 1. `assign_quiz`
+### 1. `assign_quiz`
 Assigns TAs to a specific quiz based on availability.

 ```prolog